TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/endpoint-designer.md

 The following plugins (Mock Response, {{<fn>}}Blocklist{{</fn>}} and {{<fn>}}Allowlist{{</fn>}}) require a `$` added at the end of your URL.
 This ensures that regular expression matching is exact, avoiding endpoints with characters following the specified endpoint.
 <br/>
 Here's an example to illustrate its impact: When you define an `/anything` endpoint, it also implies a potential match for `/anything/somepath`.
 However, employing `/anything$` in your definition specifically prevents the matching of `/somepath`.
 This distinction is interpreted as follows:
-- In an allowlist setup, only `/anything` is permitted, and `/anything/somepath` remains blocked unless explicitly added.
+- In an Allowlist setup, only `/anything` is permitted, and `/anything/somepath` remains blocked unless explicitly added.
 - In a Blocklist setup, only `/anything` is blocked, permitting `/anything/somepath` unless you add it specifically or remove the `$`, which would then block anything following `/anything`.
 - In a Mock setup, only `/anything` is subject to mocking, while `/anything/somepath` is excluded from this behaviour.
 {{< /note >}}